servalproject/lbard/README.md

 RESTful API.
 This means that you need to setup an authentication username and password, e.g.:

-./servald config set api.restful.users.lbard.password lbard
+$ servald config set api.restful.users.lbard.password lbard

 This creates an authorisation for username lbard with password lbard.

 These credentials then need to be provided to lbard so that it can access the HTTP API.

+You must also enable HTTP Rhizome operations in servald:

+$ servald config  set rhizome.http.enable 1